XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 title: Diviner App
 ---

+## Upgrade coming soon
+Before you begin, we wanted to let you know that there will be an update to this guide to decrease the setup time before getting your Diviner up and running

 # Getting started with an XYO Diviner

 An Diviner in the XYO network serves as the querying component who has a conversation with the archivist.